 Trashigangtse Dzongkhag in Eastern Bhutan is popular for producing the highest number of Bhutan wooden bowls.
 There is Trashiyangtse Institute for Zorig Chusum where students learn these 13 arts and crafts.
 Many handicraft shops in Trashiyangtse town indeed sell products of those students.

 All bamboo and cane products are hand-made.
 People in central Bhutan often spend post harvest seasons in Bhutanese handicrafts and arts of making various bamboo products.
 These days bamboo products are also sold for tourists.

 In Bhutan, bamboo products weaving are types of handicrafts in Bhutan that are popular in Bjoka of Zhemgang and Ngagor of Mongar.
 Good bamboo baskets of different sizes and for various purposes are now at Thimphu National Handicraft Emporium, Craft Market and also in Tarayana Handicraft Shop.

 Bhutanese weaving tradition is rich in mythology.
 Tales and songs describe the art of weaving.
 It’s a tradition that is almost exclusively a creation of women.
 Rural women weave for an alternative source of income.
 There are folk songs that describe it.

 In Eastern District of Lhuentse and specifically, Khoma village women are bread earners of their households.
-Bhutanese women there are said to be the best weavers in Bhutan.
-Women in Bumthang also weave Yathra from hair of domestic animal yaks.
+Women from Khoma are said to be the best weavers in Bhutan.
+Bumthang also weave Yathra from hair of domestic animal yaks.

-This art is now in town places in Royal Textile Academy, Thimphu Institute for Zorig Chusum and also in Choki Traditional Art School in Thimphu for tourists.
+This art is now in town places in Royal Textile Academy, Thimphu Institute for Zorig Chusum and also in Choki Traditional Art School.
 No matter an influence from global fashion industry increases, traditional weaving still earns many women a decent living in Bhutan.